Coping Strategies for College Students with PTSD

 - Nov 25, 2024

-- 9 min read
+- 10 min read

 College is a pivotal time in our lives where we learn skills and develop talents that will impact the rest of our lives.
-It is also well known that college is hard, and for many it is a test of our fortitude to push through in difficult times.
-Attending college with a disability or mental illness can be hard, but with the right support, accommodations, and adjustments it can be done.
+It is also well known that college is hard, and for many, it is a test of our fortitude to push through in difficult times.
+Attending college with a disability or mental illness can be hard, but with the right support, accommodations, and adjustments, it can be done.

-Mental and mental health awareness are important topics to discuss on college campuses because of the rising prevalence and impact of these disorders.
-Some mental illnesses, such as schizophrenia and bipolar disorder, typically begin in late teens and early 20’s and are usually triggered by stress (Burke, pg.
+Mental health is an important topic to discuss on college campuses because of the rising prevalence and impact of mental health disorders.
+Some mental illnesses, such as schizophrenia and bipolar disorder, typically begin in late teens and early 20’s and are usually triggered by stress and we know that college is stressful, and most college students are in their early twenties, making these concerns very real for many college students(Burke, pg.
 176, pg.
 188, pg.
 146 – 162).
 As stated in this article, a study on college students during the 2020 – 2021 school year determined that 60% of college students met the criteria for a mental disorder.

 It is well known that PTSD happens because of trauma, but that is an oversimplification.
-Most people who suffer from a traumatic event will not develop a stress related disorder, like PTSD or ASD, but become stronger from it (Burke, pg.
+Most people who suffer from a traumatic event will not develop a stress-related disorder, like PTSD or ASD, but become stronger from it (Burke, pg.
 327).
-All types of traumatic events can lead to a stress disorder, including a global pandemic, turbulent political climate, and the ever-looming threat of school shootings.
+All types of traumatic events can lead to a stress disorder, including a global pandemic, a turbulent political climate, and the ever-looming threat of school shootings.

 Much research has been done attempting to figure out why some people will develop PTSD while others don’t, and researchers have found that a mixture of environmental factors, genetics, and many other factors may aid in determining who will develop PTSD after being exposed to a traumatic event (Burke, pg.
 337-338).
-Whether or not someone has efficient, healthy coping skills is another major factor in determining development of the disorder because coping skills allow us to process and let go of stress rather than holding onto layers and layers of stress that will eventually need to be dealt with at the most inconvenient times.
+Whether or not someone has efficient and healthy coping skills is another major factor in determining the development of the disorder because coping skills allow us to process and let go of stress rather than holding onto layers and layers of stress that will eventually need to be dealt with at the most inconvenient times.
 A main coping skill for many people is social support (Burke, pg.
 324).

 SYMPTOMS OF PTSD